UniversityRadioYork/ury-playd/README.md

 ### POSIX (GNU/Linux, BSD, OS X)

-`playslave++` comes with a GNU-compatible Makefile that can be used both to make and install.
+`playd` comes with a GNU-compatible Makefile that can be used both to make and install.

 To use the Makefile, you'll need [GNU Make][] and `pkg-config` (or equivalent), and pkg-config packages for PortAudio, libsox and libuv.
-We've tested building playslave++ on Gentoo, FreeBSD 10, and OS X, but other POSIX-style operating systems should work.
+We've tested building playd on Gentoo, FreeBSD 10, and OS X, but other POSIX-style operating systems should work.

 Using the Makefile is straightforward: